-Karate may be thought of as a weapon-less method of self defence.
-It involves dynamic offensive and defensive procedures applying every part of the body to their maximum advantage.
-It is an empty handed martial art which has been made to fend off armed opponents.
+Karate could be described as a weapon-less technique of self defence.
+It consists of powerful offensive and defensive strategies applying every part of the body to their highest possible advantage.
+It is an empty handed martial art that was made to fend off armed opponents.

 Karate Classes In Noak Hill